SherG/cool-iron/blog/chatgpt-google-code-red.md

 <div style="padding-left: 2.5em;"><p>A cool demo of a conversational system that people can interact with over a few rounds, and it feels mind-blowing?
 That is a good step, but it is not the thing that will really transform society.
 It is not something that people can use reliably on a daily basis.</p></div>

-Sam Altman, CEO of OpenAI, which created ChatGPT <a href="https://twitter.com/sama/status/1601731295792414720?s=20&t=pM3JTMZ-D8-Qw5q-TXsA8w" target="blank">concurs</a>.
+AI researcher Gary Marcus notes that ChatGPT's CEO admits as much when he <a href="https://twitter.com/sama/status/1601731295792414720?s=20&t=pM3JTMZ-D8-Qw5q-TXsA8w" target="blank">tweeted</a>:

-<div style="padding-left: 2.5em;"><p>ChatGPT is incredibly limited, but good enough at some things to create a misleading impression of greatness.</p></div>
+<div style="padding-left: 2.5em;"><p>ChatGPT is incredibly limited, but good enough at some things to create a **misleading impression of greatness**.</p></div>

 <div style="padding-left: 2.5em;"><p>It's a mistake to be relying on it for anything important right now. it’s a preview of progress; we have lots of work to do on robustness and truthfulness.</p></div>

+## "turbocharged pastiche generator"

+Marcus predicts that the release of GPT4 next year will be mind-blowing and yet, because its design is fundamentally flawed, it will continue to fill the world with confident B.S. and will "remain a <a href="https://garymarcus.substack.com/p/what-to-expect-when-youre-expecting" target="blank">turbocharged pastiche generator</a>."

+That's quite the contrast with Jordan Peterson's warning that ChatGPT is the harbinger of a <a href="https://www.youtube.com/watch?v=YzcaKGWEB1Q" target="blank">Gutenberg press-level revolution</a>.

+And that brings us to an uncomfortable possibility.
+Perhaps one reason why ChatGPT's current performance is seen by so many as revolutionary, is because, in some ways, it's essentially mimicking our own confident B.S.

 The _Times_ article seems speculative at best.
 Nevertheless, some SEO professionals are playing up the 'Code Red threat' in their social media comments.